 And that’s how you count the olive maturity index.

-To make it easier for you, I have made an OLIVE MATURITY INDEX CALCULATOR (check it here).
+To make it easier for you, I have made an OLIVE MATURITY INDEX CALCULATOR.
 It’s a quick and easy way to get the results without doing math.

 A good olive maturity index is anywhere between 2.5 and 4.5.
 However, the highest quality olive oil is produced when the olive maturity index is between 3.0 and 4.0, depending on the olive variety.